-If you're just starting out on your bike touring adventures and have shorter trips in mind, it could very well be that you might only need rear panniers.
+If you're just starting out on your bike touring adventures and have shorter trips in mind, it could very well be that you might only need rear bike racks and panniers.
 During my last two bike tours in Greece (about a month each), I didn't bother with front racks and panniers at all.

 If you would like your panniers and your handlebar bag to match, then it's worth some further research to see if a full set is available.
 You can check out my guide to the best bike handlebar bags for touring here.

 The bigger the better when it comes to choosing panniers for bikes!
 Remember, you don't have to fill it to the brim – but it would be nice to have extra capacity in the bike panniers just in case.

 I would suggest that a good size panniers for touring would be around the 20L mark for each bag.
 Keep in mind that you can squeeze more into roll top bike panniers than you can fixed lid panniers.